MigActCZ/website/content/events/together-in-prague-3/index.en.md

 date: 2025-10-01
 dtstart: 2025-10-23T17:30:00
 tend: 19:00:00
-location: Krenovka, Husitská 22, Prague 3
+location: Krenovka, Husitská 22, 130 00 Praha 3-Žižkov
 registration: https://forms.gle/6hr5bcXfJC544gUs5
 ---
 Join us for an evening of meaningful connections at Krenovka!
 Meet socially engaged neighbors and share stories and inspirations from civic and community life in Prague 3.